DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-05-14-Unit-of-Work-pattern.md

 2. Introduction to Unit of Work pattern

-    According to website [https://martinfowler.com](https://martinfowler.com/eaaCatalog/unitOfWork.html), we have a definition of it:
+    According to website [https://martinfowler.com](https://martinfowler.com/eaaCatalog/unitOfWork.html), we have its definition:

     ```
     Maintains a list of objects affected by a business transaction and coordinatess the writing out of changes and the resolution of concurrency problems.